Yan Gomes Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- In his last time out on Sunday against the St. Louis Cardinals, the right-hander went six innings, allowing two earned runs while surrendering six hits.
+- The right-hander last pitched on Monday against the Baltimore Orioles, when he tossed 4 1/3 innings, allowing two earned runs while giving up nine hits.

+- In 16 games this season, the 30-year-old has amassed a 4.52 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .216 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.